MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/OracleDatabase.md

 1. Go to the [Oracle Data Access Components Runtime Downloads](https://www.oracle.com/database/technologies/dotnet-odacdeploy-downloads.html) page.

-2. If you're using a 64-bit version of Power BI Desktop, under **64-bit ODAC OUI**, select **64-bit ODAC 19.3.1**.
+2. If you're using a 64-bit version of Power BI Desktop, under **64-bit ODAC OUI**, select the latest version of the ODAC installer, which is currently **64-bit ODAC 19.3.1**.
 If you're using a 32-bit version of Power BI Desktop, go to the download page for the 32-bit version from the link on the Oracle page.
-We recommend that you use the 64-bit version.
+We recommend that you use the 64-bit version of Power BI Desktop.
 The examples in this article use the 64-bit version.

 3. Review and accept the Oracle license agreement, then select **Download ODAC1931_x64.zip**.